smapiot/Piral.Blazor/README.md

 The first argument is the (relative) path to the RCL script, while the optional second argument provides additional attributes for the script to be added to the DOM.

+**Important**: Non-abstract / exposed components with `PiralComponent` cannot have a type parameter.
+As these are directly instantiated from JavaScript there is no way to define the type to be used.
+As such, you cannot mark components as `@[PiralComponent]` and `@typeparam`.
+If you want to use a generic component, then wrap it (i.e., use a second component declared as a `PiralComponent`, which only mounts / renders the first component with the desired generic type).

 ### Using Parameters

 Parameters (or "props") are properly forwarded.
 Usually, it should be sufficient to declare `[Parameter]` properties in the Blazor components.
 Besides, there are more advanced ways.